 Claire is a fateful figure, having returned to Güllen after forty-five years to seek revenge upon Alfred Ill, a man who betrayed her in her youth.
-She was driven from town at seventeen after… (read full character analysis)
+She was driven from town at seventeen after… read analysis of Claire Zachanassian

-Ill begins the play as Güllen’s most popular citizen and its mayor-to-be, but he ultimately becomes the object of the town’s derision—an obstacle to the billion dollar endowment promised to them by Claire on the… (read full character analysis)
+Ill begins the play as Güllen’s most popular citizen and its mayor-to-be, but he ultimately becomes the object of the town’s derision—an obstacle to the billion dollar endowment promised to them by Claire on the… read analysis of Alfred Ill

 Claire cycles through three husbands over the course of the play.
-She arrives to Güllen with her seventh husband in tow, but promptly abandons him to marry a German film star in Güllen’s cathedral, as… (read full character analysis)
+She arrives to Güllen with her seventh husband in tow, but promptly abandons him to marry a German film star in Güllen’s cathedral, as… read analysis of Husbands VII-IX

 Also known as Boby (a nickname given by Claire), he was the former Chief Justice of Güllen, who presided over Claire’s paternity trial before taking a job at the Kaffigen Court of Appeals.
-For… (read full character analysis)
+For… read analysis of Butler

 Roby and Toby